TheRoboticsClub/colab-Sakshay_Mahna/docs/_posts/2020-2-10-competitive-robotics.markdown

 ![Henchmen](../assets/henchmen2.gif)

 ### RoboSoccer
-Playing the old soccer game, with autonomous or manually controlled robots encompasses the RoboSoccer competition.
-Control, sturdy body and proper connections and part selection are what makes the best robot for this event!
+Playing the old soccer game, with autonomous or manually controlled robots is the RoboSoccer competition.
+Control, Sturdy Body and Proper Connections and Part Selection are what makes the best robot for this event!

 ![RoboSoccer](../assets/robosoccer1.gif)